jchristey/DH110-22f/InterfaceDesignSystem/README.md

 ### Reflection

 I loved working on interface design variation for this project.
 I'd be curious to see what the outcome of different impression tests would be, had I gotten more input from others.
-But I'm fairly happy with the clean-cut look of the final design and feel that it will work fairly seemless with other pages of the app.
+But I'm fairly happy with the clean-cut look of the final design and feel that it will work seemless with other pages of the app.